kenbuckler/cyclone-jet-rocket/README.md

 # Cyclone Jet Rocket

-Cyclone Jet Rocket is a DDoS tool for System Security Technology course.
+Cyclone Jet Rocket is a DDoS tool.
+This custom version will be "declawed" and examined for better understanding of how the botnet part functions.

 This DDoS tool provides more than 8 kinds of attack methods, each in one module, with different parameters each module.
 The abstraction of Layers is inspired from [gopacket](https://github.com/google/gopacket), but reimplemented by myself.